CSC591-MASE-ASA/x9115asa/hw/CODE10/Readme.md

 ```

 #### Result Generation and Analysis
-The below steps indicate how the result generation was performed
+The below steps indicate how the result generation was performed. <br />
 1. Run the GA program 20 times for each mode of operation (tuned/untuned) and store the results as a list in a file.
 The file naming conventtion was 'model_noOfObj_noOfDecs_(t/u).lst' eg. dtlz1_o2_d10_t.lst
 2. Merge the lists generated in step 1 and create a list of lists.
 3. Use this as an input to the rdivDemo method.